doefom/currency-fieldtype/README.md

 ## Features

-The addon makes sure you always got the right format depending on the locale and currency that's being used.
+The addon makes sure you always get the right format depending on the locale and currency that's being used.
 While you can safely ignore the addon when using it, it still provides useful information in the background in case you need it.
 Here's the information you'll get: